-After days of fasting, fermented foods help you recolonize the digestive tract with healthy bacteria and enzymes reduced during the fasting cleanse.
+After days of fasting, fermented foods help you recolonize the digestive tract with healthy bacteria and reduced enzymes during the fasting cleanse.

-Accordingly, sauerkraut contains probiotics, good bacteria that act against toxins, and harmful bacteria.
+Accordingly, sauerkraut contains probiotics, good bacteria that act against toxins and harmful bacteria.
 Thus, sauerkraut is an excellent food for recovering the intestinal flora after prolonged fasting, which boosts the immune system (Quigley et al. 201821).

 Probiotics in sauerkraut can help to overcome a bacterial imbalance in the gut.
 For this reason, it can prevent or reduce diarrhea (Johnston et al. 201222).

 Furthermore, probiotics can also help with other side effects, such as flatulence and constipation (Hungin et al. 201323).